fr3nch13/fr3nch13.github.io/_pages/personal.md

 ---
-layout: single
+layout: splash
 title: Person
 permalink: /personal/
-author_profile: true
+header:
+  overlay_filter: "linear-gradient(to bottom, #02b7ffbb, #02b7ff66)"
+  overlay_image: /assets/images/banner-personal.jpg
+excerpt: >
+  Personal<br />
+  <small>Personal things I'd like to highlight.</small>
+date: ''
 ---

-This will list out the different lings in my personal life that I'd like to highlight.
+This will list out the different things in my personal life that I'd like to highlight.